SE4CPS/DMS/project/part1/team-3/README.md

 .gitignore
 .env                        # Store db_url, remember to delete pooler for it to work.

+app.py                      # Routing command to interact with database & will be connected with frontend.

 /database:<br>
     db_connection.py        # Connect to database <br>
     db_init.py              # Initialize database schema <br>